milenkovicm/wasaffi/README.md

 Function is declared in format `wasm_function.wasm!f1`, where `wasm_function.wasm` represents module to load and `f1` a function to call.

-At the moment, each function will create its own wasm VM, which may not be the optimal solution (but good enough for purpose of this POC).
-It should be simple enough to cache wasm module and reuse it across different functions.

 ## TODO

 - [ ] ~~To be investigated if [WasmEdge Plug-ins](https://wasmedge.org/docs/start/wasmedge/extensions/plugins/) can be used